UsmanJ/FizzBuzz_Kata/README.md

 3) Print "Buzz" instead of the number for all multiples of  five.

-4) Print "FizzBuzz" instead of the number for numbers that
+4) Print "FizzBuzz" instead of the number for numbers that are divisible by fifteen.

 FizzBuzz Kata in Terminal